Port Harcourt, Nigeria: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types D and G. Ensure that you pick the correct type.
-The vast majority of adapters for sale now are simply plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types D and G. It's important that you pick the necessary type.
+The majority of adapters currently being sold are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 March

-March here is extremely warm and dry with little rain.
-Temperatures average in the low 80s F (high 20s C) during the day.
+If you go to Port Harcourt in March, you will notice that it is extremely warm and dry with little rain.
+Daytime temperatures are in the low 80s F (high 20s C).

 What to wear/what to pack: